BijoyBytes/Library-Management-System-P2/README.md

 GROUP BY 1
 ```

-9. **List Employees with Their Branch Manager's Name and their branch details**:
+**Task 9.
+List Employees with Their Branch Manager's Name and their branch details**:

 ```sql
 SELECT